-First-time Freshmen: Includes the subcategory of "direct-from-high school" students, which are those who will be attending UToledo the summer or fall immediately following their high school graduation.
+First-time Freshmen:

-Students who have been enrolled in post-secondary, dual enrollment or Tech Prep while in high school are considered direct-from-high school students.
+Includes the subcategory of "direct-from-high school" students, which are those who will be attending UToledo the summer or fall immediately following their high school graduation.
+Students who have been enrolled in post-secondary or dual enrollment while in high school are considered direct-from-high school students.
 Students who took college courses during the summer immediately following high school graduation and are enrolled at UToledo the following fall are also considered direct-from-high school students.